dheereshagrwal/colored-icons/README.md

 Throw in a CDN and watch the magic happen!
 Don't bother with all that `npm` stuff, just use the easy `<i>` tag.
 It's a bunch of logos from different brands and tech stacks.
 You can just slap those awesome icons onto your projects without ever dealing with all that boring attribution.

-## Demo

-To see the demo of some of the icons, just visit [Colored Icons Library Demo](https://dheereshagrwal.github.io/colored-public/icons/).
-If you wish to see all the icons available yourself, you can open `svg` and `images` folder.

 ## Features

 - Super easy integration into your web projects using the `<i>` tag